wilsonfrantine/landscapeDecoupler/README.md

 ## Reporting bugs

 This is a prototype package.
-If you get any crash, please post here, or mail me.
+If you get any crash, please post here, or mail to wilsonfrantine@gmail.com .

 Have fun!